teamneusta/converter-bundle/docs/usage.md

 Especially in connection with the `ConvertingPopulator` this is sometimes necessary.

+#### Special case

+In very rare situations it could happen that you want to use the complete source object for population of a special attribute/property of your target object.
+In these case you can not define a source property name for the accessor but you can use `'$this'` and the `ConvertingPopulator` (internally the `PropertyMappingPopulator` will use the object `$source` itself as value.)

 ### ArrayConvertingPopulator

 If you think that there is no 1:1 relation between `User` and `Address` (or corresponding Person and PersonAddress) but a 1:n relation then the `ConvertingPopulator` cannot be used.

 In these cases we have implemented an extended version of it called `ArrayConvertingPopulator`.